katherinew5896/sep10-freedom-project/blog/entry05.md

 ##### 4/8/24

 ## context
 During this section of the year I have been learning how to create 3d models of a background/my cooking robot to try and invision my project.
 By using geometric shapes and codes I am able to achieve a few more steps towards my goal of the freedom project with Aframe 3d models.
-Some more detailed examples are:
+I tried to change some of the more basic shapes used but it was kind of hard since im not used to it.
+But i did try more on tinkering with positions and ideas of my project.
+I used the a-scene and created more shapes hoping to get used to it.
 ````
 <html>
   <head>